Skip to main content

 • OBSCODE: The official AAVSO Observer Code for the observer which was previously assigned by the AAVSO.

 • SOFTWARE: Name and version of software used to create the format.
 If it is private software, put some type of description here.
 For example: "#SOFTWARE=AIP4Win Version 2.2".
-This is limited to 30 characters.
+Limit: 255 characters.

 • DATE: The format of the date used in the report.
 Times are midpoint of the observation.
 Convert all times from UT to one of the following formats: